shanmugavelown01-beep/oil-website-2/PRE_LAUNCH_CHECKLIST.md

 ## 🎉 Ready to Launch!

-Once all items are checked, your Levi Premium Oils website is ready for the world to see!
+Once all items are checked, your Levi Oils website is ready for the world to see!

 ### Launch Checklist Final Items
 - [ ] Get final approval from stakeholders